 Zagreb has you covered.
-Advent festivities are so tastefully set up, you can easily turn down the festive volume and still enjoy an intimate celebration at one of the less crowded locations.
+Advent festivities are so tastefully set up, you can easily turn down the festive volume and enjoy a low key celebration.

 6| There’s fun for everyone’s taste and for people of every age.
 It’s children, even babies friendly.